janko/rodauth-model/README.md

 ### Sequel support

-Currently on Active Record models are supported, but I would like support Sequel models in the near future as well.
+Currently only Active Record models are supported, but I would like support Sequel models in the near future as well.

 ### Joined associations